AirenSoft/OvenLiveKit-Web/README.md

     // Got device stream and start streaming to OvenMediaEngine ovenLivekit.startStreaming('wss://your_oven_media_engine:3334/app/stream?direction=send');
 });

+// Or you can get media stream of your display.
+Choose either user device or display. ovenLivekit.getDisplayMedia().then(function () {

+    // Got device stream and start streaming to OvenMediaEngine ovenLivekit.startStreaming('wss://your_oven_media_engine:3334/app/stream?direction=send');
+});
 ```
 ### Quick demo
 You can see a quick demo in action by cloning the repository.